The Immoralist: Michel

 Michel is immediately bored by and irritated with Parisian high society.
 He devotes his time to creating lectures, which ultimately prove controversial.
 Michel and Ménalque become friends at this time, when Ménalque is able to understand Michel's lectures.
 Michel and Ménalque become good friends and Michel stays with Ménalque the night before his friend leaves Paris.
 That night Michel learns that his wife had a miscarriage and is terribly ill.
 He is horribly upset by the event and questions his path in life.

 As soon as Marceline is well enough to travel, Michel moves her to La Morinière after she insists she would rather return to Normandy than go to the mountains.
 Michel quickly becomes disillusioned with farm work and instead tries to understand his workers.
 He learns of the Heurtevent family and their morally corrupt behavior.
 Increasingly interested in corrupt and unusual behavior, Michel ultimately decides to catch Alcide, another of Bocage's sons, while Alcide poaches on his land.
 He ultimately joins Alcide in poaching upon his own property.
 After learning that Alcide and a few of his workers were cheating him, he becomes enraged.
 In a confrontation with Charles, who Michel no longer desires, Michel sells his property.

 He takes his wife on a trip to the Alps, where she is to recover.
 Michel grows bored, despite his wife's still fragile nature, and he decides to leave the Alps for Italy.
 They travel through North Africa, where Marceline's health grows increasingly worse.
 She dies in and is buried in El Kantara.
 Three months after her death, Michel writes to his friends and asks for them to visit him.
 He has grown bored and lonely in his new surroundings and desires to be reintegrated with society.

 Marceline

 Marceline is an orphan, who lives with her brothers until she marries Michel.
 She is a devout Catholic, and her religiosity contrasts with Michel's irreligious nature.

-When Michel suffers from tuberculosis, Marceline is very attentive and caring towards him.
+When Michel has tuberculosis, Marceline is very attentive and caring towards him.
 Without her patience and care, it is unlikely that Michel would have survived his illness.

 Marceline becomes pregnant and her pregnancy temporarily grounds Michel.
 Unfortunately, she suffers a miscarriage and her health rapidly deteriorates.
 After her miscarriage, Marceline's spirit is crushed and she loses much of her mental vigor.

 Marceline follows Michel on his travels, even when she eventually contracts tuberculosis.
 She does not complain about how she is treated by Michel or about Michel's bizarre behavior.
 Before she dies, she comments on the new doctrine that has taken hold of Michel and how there is no place for her within said doctrine.